ffplayout/ffplayout.github.io/content/_index.md

 It's always nice to praise functions, but ffplayout can not do everything.
 It has his limits and in general stability is more important then features.

 There is a frontend for ffplayout, but the frontend is not a full fledged program scheduling solution.
 The frontend is more made for simple controlling the engine and media storage, for sending text messages and explore the log files.
 There is a playlist creator, with some basic functions but it is not a professional scheduling program.
 The needs from users are to different to catch all of them, so it is up to you, to create your one scheduling solution.
-Anyway there is also a simple [playlist generator](https://github.com/ffplayout/playlist-generator), so maybe that is a good starting point for you.

-ffplayout can not work with a ingest stream.
-When you work with [SRS](https://github.com/ossrs/srs) and you produce a HLS stream with it, there is a workaround for it, but it is not widely tested and at the moment undocumented, see [#96](https://github.com/ffplayout/ffplayout_engine/issues/96).

 ffplayout can not cross fade clips.